ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Close()
 ~~~

-The Closed Event informs the application that the Close Action has successfully
+The Closed Event informs the application that a Close Action has successfully
-completed.
-In case of an underlying connection-oriented transport protocol
-such as TCP, this means that the Remote Endpoint has closed the
+completed, or that the Remote Endpoint has closed the Connection.
-Connection.
-There is no guarantee that a remote Close will indeed be
+There is no guarantee that a remote Close will indeed be signaled.
-signaled.

 ~~~